Stay Classy: 4 Best Stubble Trimmers For True Gentlemen

-I’ve given you the tools to help out with you rocking a marvelous stubble.
+I’ve given you the options for the best stubble trimmers to help out with you rocking a marvelous stubble.
 The confidence part is up to you.

 But you know, I’m pretty sure of something: you’ll be marvelous.
 It’s impossible to go wrong with a well-trimmed, well-kept stubble.
 Armed with the best stubble trimmers, you’re well on your way!

 I love Alpha M’s videos on YouTube, so here are his tips and opinion on the stubble beard: